manivaid/faveo-server-images/_docs/installation/providers/enterprise/centos8s-apache.md

 <a id="6configure-cron-job" name="6configure-cron-job"></a>

-### <strong>6.Configure cron job</strong>
+### <strong>6.
+Configure cron job</strong>

 Faveo requires some background processes to continuously run.
-Basically those crons are needed to receive emails
+Basically, those crons are needed to receive emails To do this, set up a cron that runs every minute that triggers the following command php artisan schedule:run.
-To do this, setup a cron that runs every minute that triggers the following command `php artisan schedule:run`.
-Verify your php ececutable location and replace it accordingly in the below command.
+Verify your php executable location and replace it accordingly in the below command.

 Create a new `/etc/cron.d/faveo` file with: